pkdevboxy/crom/README.md

 ### Installing Packages

-To install Crom, use npm:
+This is highly-experimental, but if you’d like to try it out, install Crom via npm:

 ```
 npm install -g crom
 ```

-(Yes, this part is slightly ironic.
+(Yes, this step is slightly ironic.
 But it’s also practical!)

 Next, to install a package, say [d3-format](https://github.com/d3/d3-format):